Xbox @E3: Halo, Elden Ring and Xbox Scarlett

 A new Flight Simulator was also announced, with a breath-taking trailer and powered by satellite data and Azure AI.

 Speaking about the Xbox Game Pass, the company re-announced the service for PC, confirming that the Halo: The Master Chief Collection will be available through it.
-Sarah Bond of Xbox confirmed that the Game Pass will feature over 100 PC games including Wolfenstein II: The New Colossus and Rise of the Tomb Raider.
+Sarah Bond of Xbox confirmed that the Game Pass will feature over 100 PC games including Halo: The Master Chief Collection, Wolfenstein II: The New Colossus and Rise of the Tomb Raider.

 Flexing more and more for Xbox, head of Xbox games studios announced several new teams joining the company, including Double Fine Productions which debuted a trailer for Psychonauts 2.